haihala/Critberg-server/comms.md

 {
     "type": "game_action",
     "subtype": "use",
-    "instance": <uuid that describes the card the user wants to play or the activity they want to activate>
+    "instance": "**string uuid that describes the card the user wants to play or the activity they want to activate**" }
-}
 ```

 ## Out